 Day 8 Manang - Yak Kharka (4220m)

-This short and easy stage allows for regular acclimatization to altitude.
-You leave the banks of the river Marsyangdi and begin the easy climb to the pasture of Yak Kharkha.
-Free afternoon to rest or walk.
+This short and easy stage allows for regular acclimatization to the altitude.
+You leave the banks of the river Marsyangdi and begin an easy climb Yak Kharkha pasture Enjoy an afternoon at leisure to rest or take a gentle stroll.

 Accommodation : Lodge

-Short walk to Thorong Phedi.
-The path runs through many yak pastures, alternating climbs and descents.
-You are slowly advancing towards the bottom of the valley to save our breath.
-In the afternoon, you can go on a return trip to the base camp of the Thorong (+ 400m and 400m).
+It is a short walk to Thorong Phedi (4624m).
+The path crosses yak pastures and alternates between uphill and downhill sections.
+You are slowly advancing towards the bottom of the valley to save your breath.
+This afternoon, you can enjoy a return trip to the base camp of the Thorong (+/- 400m).

-Departure very early in the morning for the Thorong Pass, the highest point of our trek.
-The climb is quite rough but the fantastic panorama rewards your effort.
-After a tea and photo break at the pass, the descent is a bit steep until Muktinath, the first village of the Mustang and religious sanctuary of the Buddhists and Hindus.
-Visit the small temple of Muktinath.
+Very early morning departure for Thorong Pass, the highest point of our trek.
+The challenging climb is rewarded with simply fantastic views...
+After a tea and photo break at the pass, we begin the steep descent to Muktinath, the first Mustang village and religious sanctuary for Buddhists and Hindus alike.
+Visit the small sacred temple of Muktinath.

 Day 11 Muktinath - Lupra - Jomsom (2700m)

-You leave Muktinath and traverse an easy pass on the way, and continue our trek through beautiful alpine ans arid landscapes.
+You leave Muktinath and traverse an easy pass, then the trek continues through beautiful alpine and arid high mountain landscapes.
 On the way, if you are little bit lucky, you may see the himalayan bharal or « blue sheep ».
 A relatively steep descent leads us to Lupra, Bon village hidden behind the gorges of the Lupra Khola.
 Far from the frequented trekking trails, Lupra has managed to preserve its charm intact.
 After a soothing stop in this calm village, you head towards the windy Kali Gandaki valley to reach Jomsom.

 Day 12 Flight Jomsom – Pokhara

-Early in the morning, you take an exciting flight from Jomsom to Pokhara, flying above the Kali Gandaki Valley, the deepest in the world, flanked by Annapurnas (8091m) and Dhaulagiri (8167m).
+Early this morning, you take an exciting flight from Jomsom to Pokhara.
+You will fly over Kali Gandaki Canyon, the deepest in the world, flanked by Annapurnas (8091m) and Dhaulagiri (8167m).
 Free time in Pokhara after lunch.

 Day 13 Drive: Pokhara – Kathmandu

-After Pokhara, we drive to Kathmandu, through a vast stretch of Nepalese countryside.
-Upon arrival in Kathmandu, visit Swayambhunath, a huge Buddhist stupa atop a hill Kathmandu that overlooks the sprawling valley of Kathmandu.
+After Pokhara, we drive to Kathmandu through a vast stretch of Nepalese countryside.
+Upon arrival in Kathmandu, visit Swayambhunath, a huge hilltop Buddhist stupa which overlooks the sprawling valley of Kathmandu.